DrYoshiyahu/Knights-Game/README.md

     Run.

-SPEEDUP == True will usually solve the Game within max 5 seconds, but with probable max. ~ 1000 moves.
+SPEEDUP == True will usually solve the Game way faster, uses out of place heuristic.

-Around 50-150 mostly.
+SPEEDUP_EXP == True will use a non-admissible heuristic, solves 5x5-boards usually within seconds or less, but may be non-optimal.

-SPEEDUP == False will solve the Game optimal, but will take longer.
+SPEEDUP == SPEEDUP_EXP == False will solve the Game optimal, but will take longer (without heuristic).

-For King levels (5x5) SPEEDUP == False will mostly consume too much memory, to be solvable, SPEEDUP == True will do the job.
+For King levels (5x5) SPEEDUP == False will mostly consume too much memory, to be solvable, SPEEDUP == True or better: SPEEDUP_EXP == True will do the job.

 ---